 4) The MNO technical service desk engineer works with the MNO's operational staff and management tools to identify the corresponding network status.

-a) Sure enough, there is a service outage in the mobile network corresponding to the service desk 'ticket' initiated by the DSO.
+4a) Sure enough, there is a service outage in the mobile network corresponding to the service desk 'ticket' initiated by the DSO.

 5a) The MNO technical service desk engineer informs the DSO network operations centre engineer of the incident and the expected time until resolution.